THERAPIES

 Dual Diagnosis Eating Disorder Treatment

-What’s the Best Way to Find 12-Step Facilitation in Connecticut?
+What’s the Best Way to Find 12-Step Facilitation in Connecticut, New Jersey, and New York?

 12-Step programs are often used as part of a comprehensive treatment plan for addiction, but you can speak to your physician or therapist to learn about the options in your area.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) also offers resources to find 12-Step programs with different groups.